Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 person: Tuple[str, int] = ("Alice", 25)

-• In this example, person represents a pair of a string (name) and an integer (age).
+• In this example, person is a pair of string type (name) and integer type (age).

-When specifying the types of dictionary keys and values, use Dict.
+When clarifying the types of keys and values of dictionaries you use Dict.

 from typing import Dict